-Seville Road State School has experienced a year of renewal.
-We have become a moving school grounded in the belief that all children can learn and succeed.
-Teachers are examining their practice and striving to ensure it is meeting student needs.
+Seville Road State School has become a moving school grounded in the belief that all children can learn and succeed.
+In 2011 our teachers continued to examine their practice and strived to ensure all teaching and learning programs were meeting student needs.
 They know the 'what' and are learning and implementing the 'how'.
 They have the will and are developing the skills to get there.